nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

   * ``2`` - ``TLS_HOSTNAME``.
     ``<value>`` is a string.
   * ``4`` - ``TLS_CIPHERSUITE_USED`` (get-only).
-    It returns the IANA assigned ciphersuite identifier of the chosen ciphersuite.
+    It accepts the IANA assigned ciphersuite identifier of the chosen ciphersuite.
   * ``5`` - ``TLS_PEER_VERIFY``.
     ``<value>`` is an integer and can be either ``0`` or ``1``.
   * ``10`` - ``TLS_SESSION_CACHE``.
     ``<value>`` is an integer and can be either ``0`` or ``1``.
   * ``11`` - ``TLS_SESSION_CACHE_PURGE``.
-    ``<value>`` can assume any integer value.
+    ``<value>`` can accept any integer value.
   * ``12`` - ``TLS_DTLS_HANDSHAKE_TIMEO``.
     ``<value>`` is the timeout in seconds and can be one of the following integers: ``1``, ``3``, ``7``, ``15``, ``31``, ``63``, ``123``.